1998–99 Buffalo Sabres season

-The 1998–99 Buffalo Sabres season was the Sabres' 29th season in the National Hockey League.
+The 1998–99 Buffalo Sabres season was the Sabres' 29th season in the National Hockey League (NHL).
 Miroslav Satan scored 40 goals and the Sabres would add influential centers Stu Barnes and Joe Juneau from the Pittsburgh Penguins and Washington Capitals, respectively.
-Michal Grosek had the best season of his career, and the team finally returned to the Stanley Cup Final, which was a losing effort against the Dallas Stars.
+Michal Grosek had the best season of his career, and the team finally returned to the Stanley Cup Finals, which was a losing effort against the Dallas Stars.

 Off-season

-In the 1998 NHL Entry Draft, the Sabres picked Dmitri Kalinin with their first-round pick, 18th overall.
+In the 1998 NHL entry draft, the Sabres picked Dmitri Kalinin with their first-round pick, 18th overall.